PakizeBozkurt/practising-test/README.md

 - Arrange: Define the testing environment & values

 - Act: Run the actual code / function that should be tested

+- Assert: Evaluate the produced value / result and compare it to the expected value / result
 ## Feel free to contribute, feature and bug reports.

 ### Happy testing!